 Eponymous Wine was founded by long time Napa winemaker Robert Pepi (Bob).
 Eponymous means “given as a name, or giving one’s name to something” and as Bob likes to say this name is “a play on words by one who is unable to use his family name on his own bottle of wine”.

 A little history is in order regarding this.
 Bob’s father purchased a vineyard in Oakville in the 1960’s and along with his father founded a winery in 1980 and began selling Robert Pepi wines.
 They ran Robert Pepi Winery for many years, along the way earning accolades and excellent scores for their wine.
 They sold to Jackson Family Estates (Kendall Jackson) in 1994 and this winery site became the home to Cardinale Winery.

-Bob is a well-known consultant winemaker in the Napa area and has also consulted for a large Argentinean winery for many years.
+Bob is a well-known consultant winemaker in the Napa area and has also consulted for an Argentinean winery for many years.
 As a result every year Bob experiences two harvests.
-Not a bad gig at all for a winemaker!
+Not a bad gig at all for a winemaker.
 In fact we caught up with him one afternoon just before he was flying down to Argentina.

-Ever since selling his original winery he always wanted to have his own label again and an opportunity to work with several of Napa’s higher end hillside vineyards presented itself.
-Bob released the first Eponymous wine in 2003.
-As of press time, he makes his wine at one of the most historical custom crush facilities in the valley and the grapes are sourced from two high end vineyards, one on the slopes of Mt.
+Ever since selling his original winery he always wanted to have his own label again and an opportunity to work with select Napa hillside vineyards.
+Bob released the first Eponymous wine in 2003 from the 2000 vintage.
+As of our latest update to this review, he makes his wine at one of the most historical custom crush facilities in the valley (Napa Wine Co) and the grapes are sourced from two premium vineyards, one on the slopes of Mt.
 Veeder on the Sonoma County side of the Mayacamas mountain range and the other at the entrance to Soda Canyon.

 NOTE: this review has been identified as needing a major update.